princomp/princomp.github.io/source/lectures/collections/arrays_of_objects.md

 ### Rectangular Multi-Dimensional Array

-Also called $2$-dimensional arrays, their syntax is very close to $1$-dimensional arrays:
+Also called $2$-dimensional arrays, their syntax is very close to that of $1$-dimensional arrays:

 ```
 int[,] matrix = new int[2, 3];